Alex Call Player Props: Nationals vs. Mets

 Alex Call At The Plate

-- He has homered in one of 19 games, and in 1.4% of his plate appearances.
+- He has hit a home run in one of 20 games, and in 1.3% of his plate appearances.

-- In 26.3% of his games this year, Call has driven in at least one run.
-In three of those games (15.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Call has an RBI in five of 20 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.